Updated: Mar 15

 The market is much larger.
 Specifically, the 2013 Writer’s Market contains 412 pages of listings for magazines that buy words.
 Forty of those pages describe magazines that buy fiction.
 The other 372 are nonfiction markets.
 The ratio is even higher with online opportunities.

 The competition for that tiny fiction market is ferocious.
-Just about everybody has a short story or half-finished novel sitting on a hard drive somewhere.
+About everybody has a short story or half-finished novel sitting on a hard drive somewhere.
 People who can write compelling nonfiction are rarer, and people who want to rarer still.
 On average, even professionals can expect about 2% of their submissions to new markets to get accepted.
 Compare to 10% for nonfiction publishers.

 Nonfiction rates per word range from 5 to 10 cents to a dollar or more.
 Most fiction magazines want you to give them work for “exposure” or a couple of copies of the magazine so you can show your parents.
 Of the fiction markets that do pay, even the high-end markets top out in the 10 to 25 cents range.
 An average of 2 cents per word is what you can expect starting out.